Royal descendants of Queen Victoria and of King Christian IX: Contemporary monarchs

-Felipe — son of Queen Sofía of Spain — daughter of Queen Frederica of Greece — daughter of Princess Victoria Louise of Prussia — daughter of Kaiser Wilhelm II of Germany — son of Victoria, German Empress — daughter of Queen Victoria.
+Felipe — son of Queen Sofía of Spain — daughter of Queen Frederica of Greece — daughter of Ducess Victoria Louise of Brunswick — daughter of Kaiser Wilhelm II of Germany — son of Victoria, German Empress — daughter of Queen Victoria.

 Felipe — son of Queen Sofía of Spain — daughter of King Paul of Greece — daughter of Queen Sophia of Greece — daughter of Victoria, German Empress — daughter of Queen Victoria.